HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 Headings make it easier for screen readers to properly navigate a page by supplying a hierarchy that can be jumped through like a table of contents.

 Our audits revealed that 58.72% of the sites checked pass the test for properly ordered headings that do not skip levels.
 These headings convey the semantic structure of the page.
 Many screen reader users navigate a page through its headings, so having them in the correct order - ascending with no jumps - means that assistive technology users will have the best experience.
-It is worth noting that we only check pages, where these rules are more likely to be followed; home pages are more likely than interior pages to follow this rule.
+It is worth noting that we only check pages where these rules are more likely to be followed; home pages are more likely than interior pages to follow this rule.

 ### Skip links